 Check out these wild game recipes provided by DNR staff.

 WDNR Waterfowl Surveys

-Attention: Be sure to check out our Wild Wisconsin: Off the Record podcast – we cover the basics of migratory game birds in Wisconsin and give you an inside look at work done to help improve your time afield and our efforts to keep you engaged.
-You can find it on iTunes here (be sure to subscribe to our channel): WDNR ITUNES and on YouTube here:
+Check out our Wild Wisconsin: Off the Record Podcast.
+In this episode, we cover the basics of migratory game birds in Wisconsin and give you an inside look at work done to help improve your time afield and our efforts to keep you engaged.
+Sit back and listen in.
+And if you like what you hear, click the button to subscribe on your favorite podcast platform.